Mdina: Antiquity

 The plateau on which Mdina is built has been inhabited since prehistory, and by the Bronze Age it was a place of refuge since it was naturally defensible.
-The Phoenicians colonized Malta around the 8th century BC, and they founded the city of Maleth on this plateau.
-It was taken over by the Roman Republic in 218 BC, becoming known as Melite.
-The Punic-Roman city was about three times the size of present-day Mdina, extending into a large part of modern Rabat.
+The Phoenicians established a colony at the site, known as Ann after their name for the island, around the 8th century BC.
+The Roman Republic captured Malta in 218 BC, early in the Second Punic War.
+They continued to use Mdina as their centre of administration but renamed it Melita after the Greek and Latin name for the island, probably taken from the main Punic port on the Grand Harbour.
+The Punico-Roman city was about three times the size of present-day Mdina, extending into a large part of modern Rabat.

-According to Early Modern interpretation the Acts of the Apostles, when Paul the Apostle was shipwrecked on Malta in 60 AD, he was greeted by Publius, the governor of Melite, and he cured his sick father.
-According to tradition, the population of Melite converted to Christianity, and Publius became the first Bishop of Malta and then Bishop of Athens before being martyred in 112 AD.
+According to the Acts of the Apostles, Paul the Apostle was shipwrecked on Malta in AD 60, greeted by its governor Publius, and miraculously cured the governor's sick father before leaving.
+Christian legend holds that the population of Malta then converted to Christianity, with Publius becoming Bishop of Malta and then Bishop of Athens before being martyred in 112.

-Very few remains of the Punic-Roman city survive today.
-The most significant are the ruins of the Domvs Romana, in which several well-preserved mosaics, statues and other remains were discovered.
+Very few remains of the Punico-Roman city survive today.
+The most significant are the ruins of the Domus Romana, in which several well-preserved mosaics, statues and other remains were discovered.
 Remains of the podium of a Temple of Apollo, fragments of the city walls and some other sites have also been excavated.